-For a family winter getaway extraordinaire, head to Lake Tahoe.
-With a lake that never freezes and outdoor activities galore, Lake Tahoe is the place of the West Coast.
-For some free fun in the North Lake Tahoe area, Here is a FREE sledding area with off -highway parking and a year-round restroom.
-Pack the sleds and saucers, or snow shoes and cross country skis for one of the top places to enjoy the outdoors.
+With a lake that never freezes and outdoor activities galore, Lake Tahoe is the place on the West Coast for a winter holiday.
+There are more than a dozen places to ski and board; however, for some free fun, pack a sled.
+In the North Lake Tahoe area, find a free sledding area with off-highway parking and a year-round restroom.
+With BYOS sleds or saucers, your family can have fun for hours.
+If you want more fun, add snow shoes and cross-country skis.
 Best of all, this is close to Chickadee Ridge, the place where birds land on your outstretched hand.
-Here is my favorite free Lake Tahoe sledding, close to both Reno and Incline Village.
+Here is the best free Lake Tahoe sledding, close to both Reno and Incline Village.

 Free Lake Tahoe Sledding

-Some of the best places to find free Lake Tahoe sledding area are in the Humboldt-Toiyabe National Forest.
-My top tips is to look for the national forests recreation areas, like hiking trailheads, which offer parking and maybe a restroom.
+Some of the best places to find free Lake Tahoe sledding areas are in the Humboldt-Toiyabe National Forest.
+My top tip is to look for national forest recreation areas, like hiking trailheads, which offer parking and maybe a restroom.

 For kids, part of the allure is finding a perfect sledding hill.
 With natural terrain features and lots of snow, my kids look at the terrain that excites them.
 I look for facilities that families need, like a safe place to park and year-round restrooms.